 General Fund - The General Fund is the general operating fund of the District.
-It is used to account for and report all financial resources not accounted for and reported in another fund.
+It is used to account for and report all financial resources except those that are required to be accounted for and reported in another fund.
+The General Fund is always a major fund.